 Each overlapping component will return as a separate instance of the entity.
 Apply your own logic after prediction with this option.

 Suppose you have an entity called Software that has a list component, which contains “Proseware Desktop” as an entry.
-In your labeled data, you have “I want to buy Proseware Desktop Pro” with “Proseware Desktop Pro” labeled as Software:
+In your utterance data, you have “I want to buy Proseware Desktop Pro” with “Proseware Desktop Pro” tagged as Software:

 When you do not combine components, the entity will return twice: